sunfishcode/basic-text/docs/Introduction.md

 Reading plain text content shouldn't have side effects.
-This may seem obvious, however Unicode contains multiple sets of control codes which effectively form a bytecode language, with a variety of loosely-defined and non-standardized side effects.
-Historically, text content and control codes were often mixed together in the same encoding standards, and now, Unicode itself must maintain compatibility with those standards.
+This may seem obvious, however Unicode contains multiple sets of control codes which effectively form a bytecode language, with a variety of loosely-defined and often non-standardized side effects.
+Historically, text content and in-band control codes were often mixed together in the same encoding standards, and now, Unicode itself must maintain compatibility with those standards.
 And, many of them continue to be recognized, particularly in virtual terminals, such that one must be careful about even displaying text from untrusted sources, for example in [CVE-2017-10906], [CVE-2019-8325], and others.

 [CVE-2017-10906]: https://nvd.nist.gov/vuln/detail/CVE-2017-10906